IARSystems/bxarm-docker/README.md

 $ alias
 ```

-__Note__: The standard alisases make the usage of the build tools seamless.
-Keep in mind that they are customizable and ultimately optional.
+__Note__: The [provided alisases](scripts/bxarm-docker-aliases-set) make the usage of the build tools seamless with projects located on the current directory (`$PWD`) and its subdirectories.
+Keep in mind that all these aliases are customizable and ultimately optional.
 If you need to unset them, it is possible to quickly do so by using the [__bxarm-docker-aliases-unset__](scripts/bxarm-docker-aliases-unset) script:
 ```sh
 # Unset the standard bxarm-docker aliases
 $ source bxarm-docker/scripts/bxarm-docker-aliases-unset
 ```

-For this tutorial we will use the standard aliases when running the build tools from the BXARM Docker image.
+For this tutorial we will use the aliases from the provided script when running the build tools from the BXARM Docker image.

 ## Host license configuration